By: Heather Keys

 Image by Tracy Clark from Pixabay

-Sacsayhuaman is a treasure trove of ceremonial and spiritual structures, each bearing witness to the intricate belief system of the Inca people.
-Among these sites is the Muyucmarca, a circular tower believed to have been an observatory for tracking celestial bodies that governed their religious and agricultural calendars.
-Equally captivating is the Temple of Lightning, a sacred space devoted to Illapa, the Incan god of thunder and rain.
-Here, ancient rituals were conducted to appease the mighty deity and secure bountiful harvests.
-By delving into these consecrated spaces, you’ll develop a profound appreciation for the Inca’s complex cosmology and their deep connection to the universe.
+Sacsayhuaman is home to several ceremonial and spiritual structures.
+Among these sites is the Muyuq Marka, a circular tower believed to have been an observatory for tracking celestial bodies that governed religious and agricultural calendars.
+Nearby is the Temple of Lightning, a sacred space devoted to Illapa, the Incan god of thunder and rain.

 Photo by Renny Gamarra on Unsplash

-On June 24th each year, Sacsayhuaman bursts to life with the exhilarating Inti Raymi Festival.
-This spirited event, honoring the sun god Inti, unites thousands in a dazzling display of vibrant costumes, melodious music, and evocative reenactments of ancient ceremonies.
-By immersing yourself in this extraordinary cultural experience, you’ll deepen your connection to the Inca civilization’s rich heritage and witness the enduring impact of their traditions as they continue to flourish in the hearts of modern-day Peruvians.
+On June 24th each year, Sacsayhuaman comes alive with the Inti Raymi Festival.
+This spirited event, honoring the sun god Inti, unites thousands in a dazzling display of costumes, music, and reenactments of ancient ceremonies.

-Sacsayhuaman merely marks the beginning of your exhilarating expedition through the Sacred Valley.
-This majestic region boasts an array of awe-inspiring Incan sites waiting to be explored, such as the terraced remnants of Pisac, the formidable fortress town of Ollantaytambo, and Moray’s enigmatic circular depressions.
-Whether you ascend to Sacsayhuaman via taxi or undertake a picturesque uphill hike, remember to acclimatize to Cusco’s lofty altitude and embrace responsible tourism, ensuring the preservation of this extraordinary haven for future adventurers.
+Sacsayhuaman should just be one stop along your tour of the Sacred Valley.
+This majestic region is home to many Incan sites that must be seen to be appreciated—such as the terraced remnants of Pisac, the formidable fortress town of Ollantaytambo, and Moray’s enigmatic circular depressions.
+Whether you travel to Sacsayhuaman via taxi or take on an uphill hike, remember to acclimatize to Cusco’s lofty altitude…and read a few more of our guides to visiting Peru, of course!

 Have you had the chance to visit the Sacred Valley and other areas of Peru?
 Share your experiences and advice with the Frayed Passport community!